pconrad-webapps/sparkjava-pac4j-github-oauth-demo/README.md

 We followed the instructions here: https://github.com/pac4j/spark-pac4j

 Although those instructions are helpful, they are far from a "complete" tutorial of all the things you need to get OAuth working with a Spark Java webapp.

+Half way through, we also found this repo, which fill is some of the gaps: https://github.com/pac4j/spark-pac4j-demo

+Even with both of those tutorials, though, they are far from a "complete" tutorial of all the things you need to get OAuth working with a Spark Java webapp.
 There is a lot of knowledge about OAuth that they "assume" the programmer already has.
 With some background in getting OAuth working in other languages, I attempted to see if I could do the leg work to fill in the missing steps.
 What follows is an account of my progress.

 # Preliminaries for OAuth